mikymaione/Folie/README.md

 # Folie
-Artificial intelligence for volleyball games
+Folie is a library (in C++/CLI) for Unity that implements an artificial intelligence for volleyball games.

+### Trivia
+Raphaela Folie is the middle blocker of the Italian volleyball team.

 ## Minimum system requirements